Continuous-mode multi-photon filtering: Two-photon filtering

-In this section we present a detailed study of the interaction of a quantum system interacting with a two-photon state.
-The two-photon state is defined in subsection \ref{subsec:state}, the mater equation is presented in subsection \ref{subsec:2 photon mater eqn} which is followed by an example of a two-level atom driven by a two-photon state in subsection \ref{subsec:ex1}, and the filtering equation is investigated in subsections \ref{subsec:extended_system}-\ref{subsec:filter:2photon}.
+In this section we present a detailed study of the quantum filtering problem for an arbitrary quantum system driven by a two-photon state.
+Two-photon states are defined in Subsection \ref{subsec:state}, the mater equations are presented in Subsection \ref{subsec:2 photon mater eqn}, and the filtering equations for the homodyne detection case are derived in Subsections \ref{subsec:extended_system}--\ref{subsec:filter:2photon}.